 Attending full studies with specification in strategy and | Brief leadership, Ophelia was expected to assume a role as a junior officer upon graduation on account of her academic achievement.
 She would, by many accounts shockingly, transfer in her final year to studies focused in political sciences and justice.

 Of the Gens Brevius, who had long sat amongst the ranks of Garlean Senators since the early days of the republic, Augustelle fae Brevius had succeeded to his father's legacy as paterfamilias after the latter's assassination amidst quarrels concerning the fate of the conquered people of Doma in 1553.
 Cicero iyl Brevius had long been an ally to the Emperor Solus, often referred to in memoirs as a "devil's advocate" when it came to discussions given his liberal outlook on the imperial agenda; he would assume the extraordinary position of Princips Senatus in 1549, which he held until his tragic passing.
 Himself a distinguished politician, Augustelle would come to serve in the position of consul beginning in the year 1568; despite being ultimately forced to step down at the ascension of the Emperor Varis, he would continue to accord himself the style of "het" and maintain his station within the imperial senate.
-Though not outspoken, many regard him as a strong ally of the populares.Conversely, his wife Titiana originated from the Gens Vespasiana, a family of newer origin that had garnered much wealth in the acquisition and reallocation of goods of various annexed territories.
+Though not outspoken, many regard him as a strong ally of the populares.Conversely, his wife Titiana stood as sole heiress to the fortune of the Gens Vespasiana, a family of newer origin that had garnered much wealth in the acquisition and reallocation of goods of various annexed territories.
 She herself would aspire to little position of her own, instead seeing to the grooming of her children and acting as an influence to her husband when behind closed doors.
 She would unfortunately fall victim to sickness amidst the events following the Calamity.The Gens Brevius, besides its head, also finds itself populated by two lines.
-Of the principle line, Augustelle saw to the siring of three children: Marius, Tribunis Angusticlavius of the 5th Legion; Ophelia, civil servant; and Julia, consort to the paterfamilias of the Gens Vlaudium.
+Of the principle line, Augustelle saw to the siring of three children: Marius, Tribunis Angusticlavius of the 5th Legion; Ophelia, civil servant and chargé d'affaires in Kugane; and Julia, consort to the paterfamilias of the Gens Vlaudium.
 The brother of the pater familias, Cicero eir Brevius, assumed a position amongst the Garlean justice system and bore a single son: Lucius dus Brevius, an eques within the Garlean civil service.While the House Brevius has long been associated with the Populares, their dedicated loyalty to the imperial cause and wealth of connection amongst the patrician class has afforded them relative safety and security in Garlemald even in the growing era of uncertainty.

 Having already borne a son three years prior, pressure remained upon the young Senator Augustelle of the House Brevius following his father's death that year and his own subsequent appointment to the imperial senate to provide further issue to a house that had come to hold increasing levels of prominence within the imperial capital.
 The winter following his father's unfortunate passing, Augustelle and his wife Titiana welcomed a second child; being a female, she was named "Ophelia" as her mother would deem her the "aid" to furthering the familial legacy alongside her elder brother.Her upbringing, as was typical for members of the patrician class, found her privately educated within the imperial capital.
 Many around her found it atypical her advanced level of comprehension and an intellect often seen amongst only the brightest of scholars, leading to her receiving particular attention from her instructors.
 This distinction would also come to be note by her parents who, after welcoming their third and final child (a daughter), would grant their blessing for her initial path to be rerouted from that of a groomed lady-of-the-house to that of an imperial servant.
 Beginning at the age of 5, Ophelia's education was overseen by tutors that saw her versed in etiquette, the arts, the sciences, history, several languages and several subjects that would qualify her for education at the imperial academy.
 Given her father's growing station in the imperial government, Ophelia saw little connection with him throughout her childhood; her relationship with her mother was equally strained, who often retained a position of strict detachment as she molded the ambitious futures for each of her children.
 While her brother became a center piece of her family's admiration, she herself often sought similar attention to little avail, relegating herself to the praise of her familial servants.
 The family's precedence saw them often mingling with the echelons of patrician society; it was by this that Ophelia soon found herself attached as a companion to a member of the Gens Imperiale.
 The two's relationship is not much written of, yet many say that such would serve as passage for her future.At the age of 12, with her application receiving sponsorship from the then-Consul, Ophelia was formally admitted to the imperial academy; her brother at the time served as a third-year cadet, and would come to be a mentor in her first two years of attendance.
 Her drive for excellence was such that she received high marks in her qualifications through each year, however instructors did often note a reluctance to engage in team-oriented activities.
 Little is known surrounding the choice, however, despite showing promise as a future officer of the imperial military, Ophelia's studies veered away from the officer's cadet program and instead saw her enter that of the imperial civil service.
-Her graduation at the age of sixteen saw her as one of the younger candidates to complete studies at the time.Redaction Start
+Her graduation at the age of sixteen saw her as one of the youngest candidates to complete studies at the time.Redaction Start